 Service Level Objectives, or SLOs, are a key part of the site reliability engineering toolkit.
 SLOs provide a framework for defining clear targets around application performance, which ultimately help teams provide a consistent customer experience, balance feature development with platform stability, and improve communication with internal and external users.

-The Service Level Objectives status page lets you run an advanced search of all SLOs so you can view, delete or edit service tags for selected SLOs in bulk.
-You can also clone or fully edit any individual SLO in the search results.
+The Service Level Objectives status page lets you run an advanced search of all SLOs so you can find, view, edit, clone or delete SLOs from the search results.